Fascism

 Plaek Phibunsongkhram

-As the leader of Thailand, Plaek Phibunsongkhram shaped his own version of fascism and aligned the country with Japan during the Second World War.
+Plaek Phibunsongkhram was an authoritarian Prime Minister of Thailand.
+He forged his own version of fascism and allied with Japan during the Second World War.